VolodymyrKorotkov/ApplicationScoring_ScoringMachine/README.md

 Spring, Java, JSP, PostgreSQL, Hibernate were used.

+How you can use as user this applications read, please, file "instructions".

 To use the application, you need:

 - in the public interface PortalConstants, you can change the time zone, the home url, which is used to generate links to email templates.